 - Amazon Transcribe – Automatically recognizes the speech in audio files and creates a transcription allowing for real-time insight and channel identification during support calls.

 - Amazon SageMaker – Features real-time predictions during model deployment which allows the Resolution Suggestion Model to provide Knowledge Base article recommendations to agents in real-time.

 - AWS Glue – Serverless and fully managed extract, transform and load (ETL) service used to reshape and enrich Voice of the Customer data.
 Glue analyzes the data, builds a metadata library, and automatically generates Python code for recommended data transformations.

 - Amazon Kinesis – Using AWS Kinesis Video Streams for help desk call audio provides real-time collection, processing, and data analysis to allows insights to be generated as quickly as possible.
 All infrastructure underlying the streaming process can be managed by Amazon, enabling the client to focus on the use of the data, rather than managing the streaming process.

 - AWS Lambda – Used to run code in a serverless, scalable way to eliminate the need to provision or manage servers and reduce cost by only paying for active compute time.

 The flow diagram below shows the AWS Cloud data pipeline design for the customer feedback use case.

-Understanding of nuanced situations through voice and text provided by Natural Language Processing is a potential market differentiator for our client.
-This NLP pipeline will enable the client to exceed customer and franchise owner expectations by providing insights that can be applied across business units.
-The solution will increase enterprise access to textual data and insights, streamline text data processing so resources can be reallocated to new efforts, minimize the number of assumptions made about text data, and generate the potential for using textual data in innovative applications.
+Understanding of nuanced situations through voice and text transcription, translation, and sentiment provided by NLP is a potential market differentiator for our client.
+This NLP pipeline enabled our client to exceed customer and franchise owner expectations by providing insights that can be applied across business units.
+The solution increased enterprise access to textual data and insights, streamlined text data processing so resources can be reallocated to new efforts, minimized the number of assumptions made about text data, and generated the potential for using textual data in innovative applications.